dahlstromsec/linux-handbook/06-processes.md

 ### Purpose

-Displays a real-time view of running processes.
+Displays a live view of running processes and system resource usage.

 ### Syntax